SeneshFitzroy/spiritx_compilex_01/README.md

 Password: CompileX2025@
 ```

-after the signin, you'll will be redirected to the dashboard page page.
+after the signin, you'll will be redirected to the dashboard page.
 There you will see personalized Hello mesage with your username and a logout button.

 #### Sign Up
-In homepage, you will see a signup button which will route you to the signup page or you can go to http://localhost:3000/signup and use use any username and password and see all the validations there.
+In homepage, you will see a signup button which will route you to the signup page or you can go to http://localhost:3000/signup and use any username and password and see all the validations there.
 Upon successfull signup, you will be redirect to sign in page, which is http://localhost:3000/signin

 #### 2 Factor Authentication (Additional)
 As an additional feature, we integrated 2 factor authentication system, you can go to http://localhost:3000/settings/two-factor and enable two factor authentication.